Erich Frauwallner

-Erich Frauwallner (December 28, 1898 - July 5, 1974) was an Austrian professor, a pioneer in the field of Buddhist studies.
+Erich Frauwallner (December 28, 1898 - July 5, 1974) was an Austrian professor and a pioneer in the field of Buddhist studies.

 Career and life

 Frauwallner studied classical philology and Sanskrit philology in Vienna.
 He taught Indology from 1928-29 at the University of Vienna.
 His primary interest was Buddhist logic and epistemology, and later Indian Brahmanic philosophy, with close attention to primary source texts.

 In 1938 Frauwallner joined the Department of Indian and Iranian philosophy at the Oriental Institute after its Jewish director, Bernhard Geiger, was forced out; Frauwallner became director in 1942.
 He was called up for military service in 1943 but did not serve, continuing to teach until 1945 when he lost his position due to his Nazi Party membership (dating to 1932).
 In 1951, after a review, he was reinstated.
 In 1955 he founded the Institute for Indology and acted as its chairperson.
 He become a full professor in 1960.

 Donald S. Lopez, Jr., a Professor of Buddhist and Tibetan Studies at the University of Michigan, called Frauwallner "one of the great Buddhist scholars of this [the twentieth] century."